 Whether you are paying cash or arranged financing through the contractor, be sure that you understand the payment terms.
 The contract will spell out when full payment is due or, if you are financing, the payment schedule.

 Knowing how much solar power you are generating is a key part of owning a solar system, so make sure that you know what type of monitoring system you will be getting.
-Often this is a web page or smartphone app, but sometimes it’s as simple as a readout on the inverter.
-Depending on the inverter model, smartphone monitoring might be an additional cost, so make sure that you understand this from the installer.
+Usually you can check your energy production on a website or smartphone app, but sometimes your monitoring might be more basic, such as an LCD display on the inverter.
+Depending on the inverter manufacturer, smartphone monitoring might be an additional cost, so make sure that you understand this from the installer.

 Solar panels require minimal maintenance.
-If you are getting a lease or PPA, check the contract to see how system failures are monitored and handled.
-You don’t want to experience weeks or months of system downtime, so make sure this is spelled out.
+If you are getting a lease or PPA, check the contract to see how system failures are monitored and handled, because you don’t want to experience weeks or months of system downtime.
 Also, under a PPA, see if regular cleaning is part of their service.

-Some state or local incentives are applied for by the contractor but returned back to you.
-For example, in New York state, the NY-Sun incentive is applied for by the installer, but is used to reduce the net cost you pay.
+Some state or local incentives are applied for by the contractor.
+For example, in New York state, the NY-Sun incentive is applied for by the contractor, but is used to reduce the net cost you pay.
 Check our solar calculator to find out about incentives, and then follow up with your installer to find out how they work.

 20. Review your timeline